 3. Reduce, reuse, recycle

-Stop purchasing disposable, non-recyclable items, give a second life to things you have already (refurbishing clothes is becoming trendy!), and put recycle the recyclable.
-Some cities and countries implemented recycling systems years ago.
+Stop purchasing disposable, non-recyclable items, give a second life to things you have already (refurbishing clothes is becoming trendy!), and recycle the recyclable.
+Some cities and countries implemented recycling systems eons ago.
 Many cities around the world have not.
 If you are not living in one of these places, you can start.
 Here’s another simple guide..

 4. Ride a bike or walk, instead of driving.
 Share rides.

 When possible walk, or ride.
 Leave the car.
 Your health and the environment will greatly benefit.

 There are great community groups that you can join to share rides when traveling between cities, saving on expenses and gas emissions.